an0n4ce/CTF-Write-Ups/myctf/Vigenere/vigenere.md

 They said `" First 3 letter of encoded cipher name will be Key " ` and Author name looks like kind a interesting.. `V`

-So we need to find which encoding uses a `KEY` to decode, from the cipher-idetifier list.
+So we need to find which encoding uses a `KEY` to decode, from the cipher-identifier list.

 There is only one cipher name we found before, Starting with letter `V`, So we can go for it First `Vigenere Cipher`.